xxdeepfriedxx/wykop-monitor/README.md

 // Callback will be called for mentions of your username in entries Monitor.pms({}, async ({ notification }) => {

-    // do something with the notificaiton, in this case we can access the entry like so: const entry = notification.entry
+    // do something with the notificaiton, in this case we can fetch the conversation like so: const conversation = notification.conversation.get() });
-});
 ```